destocot/authjs-practice-070804/NOTES.md

 69. The `process.env` method

+- single admin
+- array admin (comma delimited string)

   69.1 have to add to `jwt callback` and `create user` event requrie re-log or add to `jwt callback`

   69.2 add to signup action

 70. the ADMIN dashboard (dashboard method)